darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 The ranges of filmic rgb's sliders are limited to usual and safe values, but you can enter values outside of these limits by right-clicking and entering values with the keyboard.

+---

-_Note: Filmic rgb cannot be set with entirely neutral parameters (resulting in a "no-operation") -- as soon as the module is enabled, the image is always at least slightly affected._
+**Note:** Filmic rgb cannot be set with entirely neutral parameters (resulting in a "no-operation") -- as soon as the module is enabled, the image is always at least slightly affected.

+---

 # graphic display